 Official Notifications of Lance Bombardier Eric West as Missing and as POW

 Gunner Eric Johnson was captured at Watou on 30th May 1940, like my father he was initially taken to the transit camp Stalag VIB.
 Gunner Johnson also spent the rest of the war based at Stalag VIIIB, and also some years at the E72 Arbeitskommando work camp, alongside my father.

 Stalag VIIIB, Lamsdorf

-Stalag VIIIB Lamsdorf was a large complex of POW camps that dated back to the Napoleonic and Great Wars, situated in the modern Polish town of Lambinowice in the far Southeast corner of Silesia about 70 miles east of Krakow.
+Stalag VIIIB Lamsdorf was a large complex of POW camps that dated back to the Napoleonic and Great Wars, situated near to the Polish town of Lambinowice in the South-east corner of Silesia about 70 miles east of Krakow.

 The rail head and iconic winding tower E72 Arbeitskommando, with thanks to Roger Hawkins

 The mine complex before the winding tower construction, circa 1920

 I have virtually no information about my father’s five years in captivity, although thanks to research by Christine Parry, whose father George Hawkins was also a POW in E72, and the recent publication of Norman Gibbs’ diary, I have been able to piece together some limited information.